WRITINGS & SCROLLS

 14th century - Pilgrimage to Israel

 Ishtori Haparchi is the writers name of the 14th-century Jewish physician, geographer and traveller, Isaac Ha Kohen Ben Moses.
 He was born in Tours in the Provence (France) in 1280 and he was a descendant from a line of sages and rabbis of fame.
 Kaftor VaFerach was the first Hebrew book printed on the geography of Palestine. this book of Ishtori mentions 180 locations from the Bible and Talmudic literature.
 Significant is the visit by Ishtori HaParchi of Huqoq then called in Arab Yakuk.
 This is also the site of the tomb of the biblical Habakuk.
 Ishtori mentions seeing a "synagogue with a very old floor" that might have been the Synagogue of Huqoq.
-This old synagogue according to recent research seems to consists of both a 12th century synagogue pn top of the older synagogue dating to the 5th century.
+This old synagogue according to recent research seems to consists of both a 12th century synagogue on top of the older synagogue dating to the 5th century.

 Title page of Ishtori Haparchi's Kaftor VaFerach, Venice 1549 Photo: Chesdovi